jbush001/NyuziProcessor/README.md

 Build the Nyuzi toolchain following instructions in https://github.com/jbush001/NyuziToolchain

-You will need to build verilator from source using instructions here:
+You will need to build Verilator from source using instructions here:

 http://www.veripool.org/projects/verilator/wiki/Installing